davidgraeff/firestore-db-and-auth-rs/readme.md

 * The communication efficieny can be improved by using gRPC/Protobuf instead of HTTP/Json
 * More DTOs (Data transfer objects) and convenience methods should be exposed for the Firebase Auth API
-* Nice to have: Transactions, batch_get and streaming support for Firestore
+* Nice to have: Transactions, batch_get and streaming (listen) support for Firestore

-This library does not have the ambition to mirror the http/gRPC API 1:1 to rust.
+This library does not have the ambition to mirror the http/gRPC API 1:1.
 There are auto-generated libraries for this purpose.